 Perth Museum and Art Gallery

 One of the top things on our list for any city break is a visit to a decent museum and art gallery, and the one in Perth is undoubtedly an excellent choice!

 West of the River Tay, Perth Museum and Art Gallery have exhibitions full of rich local artefacts and Perth’s fascinating history.
 The Museum holds Miss Ballantyne’s salmon, the heaviest rod-caught salmon, and even more of the most interesting relics in Britain.

 Black Watch Castle and Museum

 A prominent figure in the Scottish Colourist group, J D Fergusson had close ancestral ties with Perth.
-The Fergusson Gallery pays hommage to John Duncan and his wife Margaret, displaying sketchbooks, photographs and paintings by BOTH artists.
+The Fergusson Gallery pays homage to John Duncan and his wife Margaret with displays of sketchbooks, photographs and paintings by both artists.

 Perth Concert Hall

-Driving through the quaint Perthshire countryside it is easy to forget that Perth is a pretty big town (by Scottish standards anyway).
-Perth Concert Hall holds live music, comedy and dance events all year round.
+Driving through the quaint Perthshire countryside, it is easy to forget that Perth is a pretty big town (by Scottish standards anyway).
+Perth Concert Hall holds live music, comedy and dance events.

 Huntingtown Tower Castle